snasovich/pr-poker/README.md

   - Whether there are requested changes.
   - Whether the PR has a sufficient number of approvals.
   - If the PR is older than a configurable threshold.
-- A Slack summary message is sent to a channel, and individual team members are optionally notified about PRs assigned to them or those needing further action.
+- A Slack summary message is sent to a channel.
+By default, the first line of this summary message is `PR Summary for Team`.
+You can customize it by setting `SLACK_SUMMARY_MESSAGE_HEADER` env var.
+- Individual Slack messages are posted as responses to the summary message and @-mention Slack users for PRs relevant to them (unless `ENABLE_INDIVIDUAL_MESSAGES` is set to `false`)
 - **Logging**: The tool uses Winston for logging, allowing for configurable log levels (`error`, `warn`, `info`, `debug`, `silly`).
 Error stack traces are logged to help with debugging.

 ## Permissions Requirements